 Where can we travel to?
 If the weather is good without a lot of breeze or wind, you can usually traverse the Hinchinbrook Channel and out to the end of the sugar loading jetty.

 Breezy to really breezy/windy: (20-25 knots) Stick to the creeks around the Lucinda boat ramp at Dungeness.
-(Circled in red above) There's a lot of snags, junctions and good fish to target with the protection of the mangroves from the wind.
+There's a lot of snags, junctions and good fish to target with the protection of the mangroves from the wind.

 Information on the map above:

-The yellow and red circles can be accessed whether it's breezy, windy, or not.
+The white circle with the green tick can be accessed whether it's breezy, windy, or not, and in any tide.

 Note: All hirer's/drivers must be at least 18 years old, show relevant identification, and agree to boat hire terms & conditions, at the safety brief and handover.